 Consider these questions:

 In an ideal world, per-patient cost would decrease while care team efficiency would increase.
-And while achieving the perfect balance may never fully happen, PRM reporting should allow care teams to carefully evaluate these two factors.
+And while achieving the perfect balance may never fully happen, patient care reporting should allow care teams to carefully evaluate these factors.

 5. Inadequate Tracking of Care Manager Performance